 The Aftermath plays out like the setting it takes place in; weirdly distant and feels as if you are checking your watch to find out how much time you have left.
 The period-romance drama is a throwback to inept films of the ’80s and ’90s, where they take a major event as a backdrop as an excuse to tell a romance novel on the big screen.
-Shining Through, the 1992 Michael Douglas and Melanie Griffith romantic World War Two drama, is a good example of this, using the fight against Hitler to highlight a great romance.
+Shining Through, the 1992 Michael Douglas and Melanie Griffith romantic World War Two drama, is a good example of this.
+Using the fight against Hitler to highlight a great romance.

-Strangely, even though they are there to help the citizens of Hamburg, families are displaced from the homes that remain standing into camps, to make room for British soldiers.
-Rachael and Lewis are about to move into a house of a despondent German widower (Alexander Skarsgard), complete with a staff, and his daughter Freda (Flora Thiemann), who’s idealist passions are endangering their place in their home when the camps are just a few miles away.
+Strangely, even though they are there to help the citizens of Hamburg, families are displaced from the homes that remain standing in camps to make room for British soldiers.
+Rachael and Lewis are about to move into a despondent German widower (Alexander Skarsgard) house, complete with a staff, and his daughter Freda (Flora Thiemann), whose idealist passions are endangering their place in their home when the camps are just a few miles away.